Country music has a bit of a reputation for being sad — so, unsurprisingly, there are a lot of country songs that

 - "All I Ask For Anymore" is a sweet song about a father's prayers for his family's safety.
 But the music video, sang as joyful children and spouses greet their loved ones returning home from war, is a tear-jerker in the best way possible.

-- Alabama's "In Pictures", where the narrator looks at pictures of his daughter that divorce keeps him from seeing.
+- Alabama's "In Pictures", where a young man looks at pictures of his daughter that divorce keeps him from seeing.
 (The other common interpretation is that he is in prison.)

 - Gary Allan has a few: